AlliedCrowds/styleguide/sass/README.md

 ## Never Write Vendor Prefixes

 Autoprefixer handles all that for us.
-Vendor prefixes are old news and slow down development times by a ton.
+Vendor prefixes slow down development.

 Use @mixins whenever possible given to you by Bourbon.

 ## Break Into As Many Small Files As Makes Sense

-There is no penalty to splitting into many small files.
-Do it as much as feels good to the project.
-I know I find it easier to jump to small specific files and navigate through them than fewer/larger ones.
+There is no penalty to splitting into many small files and this helps the readability of the code

 ## Partials are named _partial.scss